 Your yeast infection should heal within a week, depending on the type of treatment you use and how quickly your body responds.
 In some cases, you may continue to experience symptoms for up to two weeks, but you should see your doctor after seven days.

-Of the hormonal birth control options available, the vaginal ring carries the lowest risk for increased yeast infections.
+Of the hormonal birth control options available, the vaginal ring carries the for increased yeast infections.
 This is because it has a lower hormone level.
 Talk to your doctor about whether this is an option for you.

 You can also try switching to a low-dose oral contraceptive.
 Popular options include: